Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 As Described above i used MCDNN

 * Why did you believe it would be relevant to the traffic sign application?
-It was simple, it had good preprocessing data and it could be easyely adjusted.
+It was simple, it had good preprocessing data and it could be easily adjusted.
 Reading MCDNN research paper i felt is best network to work with.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-As you can see Validation accuracy is 95% and Test accuracy is 94%. this menas there is no big overfitting and network works well
+As you can see Validation accuracy is 95% and Test accuracy is 94%. this means there is no big overfitting and network works well

 ###Test a Model on New Images